Family Planning and Sexual Health Services

 The Burney Street Practice is a Government registered Yellow Fever Centre, and we can provide this vaccine to any member of the public, whether or not you are a patient of this Practice.

 Please note: not all travel vaccinations are provided under the NHS, there may be charges involved.
 These can be obtained from reception.
 Payment for vaccinations is required before it is done.
+There is a world-wide shortage of some travel vaccinations which our Receptionists and/or Nurses can make you aware of.

 Ever tried to give up but failed at the first hurdle?
 There are lots of ways to give up, but different things work for different people.
 Why not make an appointment with our Level 2 Smoking Cessation Advisor, to explore your options and decide what's most likely to work for you.